List of Suits characters: Rachel Zane

-Rachel Elizabeth Zane, played by Meghan Markle, is a paralegal who has worked at Pearson Hardman for six years (as of season 4).
+Rachel Elizabeth Zane, played by Meghan Markle, is a paralegal who has worked at Pearson Hardman for several years.
 She is at first Mike Ross' friend, and she later develops romantic feelings for him.
-She aspires to be an attorney, but she suffers from test anxiety and cannot score well enough on the LSAT.
+She aspires to be an attorney, but suffers from test anxiety and cannot score well enough on the LSAT.
 Mike tries to help her score higher on the LSAT, but she learns that he used to take tests for others when she inadvertently tries to hire him to take the test for her.

 Late in season 1, she kisses Mike, leaving him confused about his feelings for her.
-Louis Litt did however see Mike and Rachel kiss, and warns Jenny (Mike's girlfriend) about Mike and Rachel.
-Jenny then proposes that they go out on a double date with Rachel, and her boyfriend (which she does not have, so she chooses Kyle to go on the double date).
-While on the double date Kyle touches Rachel, and she does not like it, which upsets Mike saying "she does not like it".
-This upsets Jenny, saying "she is not your date".
+Louis Litt inadvertently witnesses the kiss and warns Jenny, Mike’s girlfriend, about Mike and Rachel.
+Jenny then proposes to Mike that they go out on a double date with Rachel and her boyfriend (which she does not have, so she chooses Kyle to go on the double date).
+While on the double date, Kyle touches Rachel in a manner she does not like, which upsets Mike, saying "she does not like it".
+This upsets Jenny, who says "She is not your date".

-Rachel later leaves him a voice-mail, which Mike does not hear for a while (talking about how she cant stop thinking about their kiss because she is jealous about Mike and Jenny).
-However, Mike's girlfriend Jenny learns about the voicemail, because Trevor heard the message, and gets jealous, and tells Jenny.
-Jenny then breaks up with Mike saying that she "hopes him and Rachel is happy together".
-Mike finally hears Rachels message, and kisses her saying "I got your message".This opened the door to a relationship between Mike and Rachel (which they decided to keep a secret).
-However, the relationship ended before it started because Mike does not want to lie to Rachel, but Harvey and Donna says that he can not tell her the truth, which leads to Mike breaking up with Rachel.
+Rachel later leaves Mike a voicemail telling him that she cannot stop thinking about their kiss, which he does not hear for a while.
+However, Jenny learns about the voicemail through Trevor.
+Jenny then breaks up with Mike, saying that she "hopes he and Rachel are happy together".
+Mike finally hears Rachel's message, and kisses her, telling her "I got your message".
+This prompts the pair to begin a relationship, which they decide to keep a secret.
+However, the relationship ends before it starts because Mike does not want to lie to Rachel, but Harvey and Donna insist that he can not tell her the truth, which leads to Mike breaking up with Rachel.

-Her father, Robert Zane, is a name partner at Rand, Calder, and Zane, a fact she does not want people to know.
-Her family is wealthy, but she lives on her own income to prove a point to her father, who always wanted a son and who has told her multiple times that she should consider another career.
+Rachel’s father, Robert Zane, is a name partner at Rand Kaldor Zane, a fact she does not want people to know.
+Her family is wealthy, but she lives on her own income to prove a point to her father, who always wanted a son and has told her multiple times that she should consider another career.
 She is a foodie and loves ballet.
-However, she does stun Mike with the revelation that she hasn't seen classic movies like Casablanca or Citizen Kane, dismissing them as "old."
+However, she stuns Mike with the revelation that she has not seen classic movies like Casablanca or Citizen Kane, dismissing them as "old."